ellennickles/code-your-way-s23/version-control-guides/tips-and-tricks.md

 2. Start typing **shell** and select **Shell Command: Install 'code' command in PATH**
 3. Launch Visual Studio Code directly from your terminal:
-    - To open a directory, `cd` into the directory and type `code .`
+    - To open a directory, `cd` into the directory and then type `code .`
-    - To open a file, navigate to the file location and type `code nameoffile`
+    - To open a file, navigate to the file's location and then type `code nameoffile`

 Or follow this [Coding Train video (from 2018) on Visual Studio Code](https://youtu.be/yJw0SyKO9IU?t=220)